Code-Institute-Submissions/premierleague/README.md

 ### Streamline JavaScript code

 In Software or Web development, it's always beneficial to write [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) code.
-Writing DRY code makes it effecient for a computer process the information improving load times.
+Writing DRY code makes it efficient for a computer process the information improving load times.

 During the initial testing stages for this project, it became apparent that a more streamlined function would be required in order to prevent hundreds and thousands of repeated lines of code in order to gather all the data required.

-Repeating seven lines of code for six teams and then to repeat them for each attribute would not only became unmanagable, but a very inefficient way of coding.
+Repeating seven lines of code for six teams and then to repeat them for each attribute would not only became unmanageable, but a very inefficient way of coding.

 ```javascript
 var manUnitedPointsByYear = yearDim.group().reduceSum(function (d) {